Sharknado888/ML-Basics/AMSGrad Implementation/README.md

-<b>Implementation of AMSGrad Optimization algorithm from scratch<b>
+# Implementation of AMSGrad Optimization algorithm from scratch
 <br>
 <br>